 Where Should I Eat Deep Dish Pizza?

-Lou Malnati’s: Lou Malnati’s is a crowd favorite of both tourists and locals alike, and it’s easy to see why – the deep dish here is simple yet authentic, and definitely satisfying.
+- Lou Malnati’s: Lou Malnati’s is a crowd favorite of both tourists and locals alike, and it’s easy to see why – the deep dish here is simple yet authentic, and definitely satisfying.
 The buttery crust here is a trademark (like, literally trademarked), and you won’t get enough!
 Lou Malnati started as one single location in 1971, but has since expanded to over 50 locations so chances are you’ll find one that is convenient to you!
 If you’re pressed for time, they also offer pizza to go as well.

 Little Goat puts a unique spin on classic comfort dishes from the US and around the world, like shrimp and cheesy grits with braised pistachio; bi bim bop with cauliflower rice, pickled veggies, and a fried egg; or a bull’s eye French toast, with crispy chicken, BBQ maple syrup, and a poached egg inside the sweet onion brioche bread.

 So obviously, it is also one of Chicago’s most popular restaurants, and people wait up to three hours for a taste of that burger.
 Is it worth it?
-Absolutely yes, and a must eat during your 2 days in Chicago – maybe not THE BEST burger I’ve ever had, but it is definitely one of my top 5!
+Absolutely yes, and a must eat during your Chicago 2 day itinerary – maybe not THE BEST burger I’ve ever had, but it is definitely one of my top 5!

 Au Cheval’s burgers are perfectly juicy, and that juice will dribble down your arm as you take one irresistible bite after another.
 Just know that the burgers are HUGE – a single comes with two patties, a double comes with three.
 Definitely add a fried egg on top!

 The chain has been a Chicago mainstay for over 50 years, and serves up the juiciest, most flavored packed hot dog you’ll find on your 2 days in Chicago.
 Portillo’s started with humble beginnings back in 1963, when it started in a tiny trailer as “The Dog House,” but has since expanded to over 50 locations, most of which are in the Chicago area – so you’ll definitely be able to find one convenient to you during your 2 days in Chicago.

 I’m not all too familiar with wines from this region, but the staff is always happy to make a recommendation, so definitely try a glass of something new!
 Avec doesn’t take reservations, and you’ll probably have to wait a bit – the CH Distillery down the street has excellent cocktails and is a great spot to kill time.
 Otherwise, I’ve heard that there is no wait at lunch.